ogud/DS-Maintain/CDS-maintain.md

 to CDNSKEY and vice versa.
 The only difference between the two records is how information is represented.

-We use RRR to mean Registry Registrar Reseller in the context of DNS domain markets.
+We use RRR to mean Registry Registrar Registrant in the context of DNS domain markets.

-When the document uses the word "parent" it implies an entity that is authorized to insert into parent zone information about this child domain.
+When the document uses the word "parent" it implies an entity that is authorized to insert DS records into the parent zone on behalf of the child domain.
 Which entity this exactly is does not matter.
 It could be the Registrar or Reseller that the child domain was purchased from.
 It could be the Registry that the domain is registered in when